danielsaidi/nextra/README.md

 	Downloads:	http://github.com/danielsaidi/NExtra/downloads
 	Issues:		http://github.com/danielsaidi/NExtra/issues
 	Blog:		http://danielsaidi.wordpress.com/category/nextra/

+If you have any questions, do not hesitate to contact me.
+To report an issue, either use the issues page or e-mail me.

 Contributions to the library are more than welcome.
 Just let me know if you want to help out or if you need help.